mikkel32/Website/README.md

 Run `npm run update-anime` to refresh the bundled Anime.js file used as a fallback by the hero animations.
 Pass a version number to retrieve that release, e.g. `npm run update-anime 4.0.2`.
 The script downloads the chosen version from jsDelivr and writes it to `anime.bundle.mjs` and `public/anime.bundle.mjs`.

+## Updating the service worker

+The service worker defined in `service-worker.js` caches core assets like `main.css`, `main.js`, icon fonts, and the bundled modules.
+Whenever you add new resources or want to bust the cache, update the `ASSETS` list in the file and bump the `CACHE_NAME` version.
+Reload the page after rebuilding to ensure clients receive the latest service worker.

 ## Security auditing